MissFilly/media-location-information/README.md

 doesn't return a successful response, this application should reflect the error.
 That is also the case when the call to the Instagram API is successful, but the media object doesn't contain any location information.
-In that case, I raised a 404 response.
+In that case, I return a 404 response code.

 For the sake of completeness and readability, I used reverse geocoding through [Nominatim](http://open.mapquestapi.com/nominatim/#reverse) to get more data